gormezhatice/gormezhatice/README.md

 #### MBA Pursuit in the UK

 Motivated by my international exposure, I ventured to the UK to pursue an MBA in International Marketing.
-My interest in sales and marketing grew from part-time roles during college, which I continued throughout my MBA, culminating in the successful completion of my masters with merit.
+My interest in sales and marketing grew from part-time roles during college, which I continued throughout my MBA, culminating in the successful completion of my master's with merit.
 The onset of the global COVID-19 pandemic during the final semester of my masters presented unprecedented challenges.
 Opting to stay in London, I dedicated myself to my MBA studies and seized an internship opportunity amid the lockdown.
 Navigating through the uncertainties and pressures of the pandemic, I emerged as a more resilient individual, both personally and professionally.

 #### Passion for Technology and Transition into Data Analytics